LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

     return {'records': output}
 ```

+As you can see, this function:
+- Get records from `event['records']`
-As you can see, this function get records from `event['records']`, get the associated sentiments using Comprehend's `detect_sentiment` function, and wrap the response in the correct format before returning it.
+- Get the associated sentiments using Comprehend's `detect_sentiment` function
+- Wrap the response in the correct format before returning it.

-- Think to install `boto3` and add it to a `requirements.txt` file so Serverless can use it in the cloud:
+Think to install `boto3` and add it to a `requirements.txt` file so Serverless can use it in the cloud:

 ```bash
 pip3 install boto3